Carmen Balthrop

 Carmen Arlene Balthrop (May 14, 1948 – September 5, 2021) was an American operatic soprano from Washington, D.C.

 Career

+Balthrop graduated from the University of Maryland with a Bachelor of Music degree in 1971.
+She would later serve as a professor of voice there and was inducted into the University of Maryland Alumni Association's Hall of Fame in 1995.

 She made her Metropolitan Opera debut as Pamina in Mozart's Die Zauberflöte and performed on Broadway in the title role of Scott Joplin's opera Treemonisha.
-She served as professor of voice at the University of Maryland.

 National Public Radio included her National Gallery of Art Christmas performance as part of their 2000 Millennium Celebration.
 She performed in the 2000 production of Handel's Agrippina and in the 2010 premiere of Frank Proto's Shadowboxer.